Avoid Making the 5 Physician Disability Insurance Blunders

 Request a Review

-The contract review process includes a Financial advisor who specializes in health-care industry.
-S/he analyzes the compensation & benefits, provides advice on financial aspects of the opportunity, researches industry standards along with MGMA’s and Physicians Thrive’ own databases (taking into account your experience, specialty and geographical region), discusses findings with physician, and has unlimited availability during the negotiation process.
+The contract review process includes a Financial advisor who specializes in the health-care industry.
+S/he analyzes the compensation & benefits provides advice on financial aspects of the opportunity, researches industry standards along with MGMA’s and Physicians Thrive’ own databases (taking into account your experience, specialty, and geographical region), discusses findings with the physician, and has unlimited availability during the negotiation process.

 The average turn-around time is 2-3 days.
 Once your contract has been signed, you will continue to have unlimited access to both the Financial Advisor and the Attorney throughout the contract term for any contract maintenance issues.